Non-minimally coupled scalar field dark sector of the universe: in-depth (Einstein frame) case study: Conclusions

 In this paper, we present an analysis of a dynamical system incorporating a non-minimal coupling of exponential form between the scalar field and matter/dust within the Einstein frame.
 We have taken into account potentials with exclusively positive values as well as those that can take negative values.

 Our main results are: \begin{enumerate}[label=(\arabic*)] \item Developing a dynamical variable corresponding to the potential energy of a scalar field, taking into account both positive and negative values, and obtaining an explicit evolution of key physical parameters for individual models; \item We have performed a precise analysis of the stability of five specific physically motivated SF potential forms (on expanding and contracting branches).
 We clarified which regimes are physically relevant within the finite values of the variable $\lambda_{\phi}$ and what specific mathematical methods can be used to characterize them; \item By using a Poincar\'e compactification of the reduced constant $\lambda_{\phi}$ system we have obtained a complete classification of critical sets at infinity.
 In the physical $u<0$ sector the reduced Hubble-normalized flow is generically drawn toward the equator at infinity, corresponding to $r\to\infty$ and thus $H\to0$.
-This provides a precise explanation of the way in which negative potentials for the scalar field can naturally lead to a transition from the expansion phase to the collapse phase (turnaround) and why the use of ‘e-fold time’ becomes singular when $H\to0$. \item We performed a detailed numerical analysis of the equations describing our dynamical system using derived ‘physical’ possible initial conditions (obtained from observational data) for four selected values of the parameter describing the strength of the NMC.
+This provides a precise explanation of the way in which negative potentials for the scalar field can naturally lead to a transition from the expansion phase to the collapse phase (turnaround) and why the use of ‘e-fold time’ becomes singular when $H\to0$. \item We performed a detailed numerical analysis of the equations describing our dynamical system using observationally motivated illustrative initial conditions derived from Planck 2018 and DESI DR2 CPL parameterizations for four selected values of the parameter describing the strength of the NMC.
 We have described how changing the value and sign of this parameter can affect individual cosmological models. \end{enumerate}